Kfarsghab: The emigration

 Emigration was halted by the First World War, only to resume massively from 1925.
-The French Mandate and the formation of the modern Lebanon in 1925 did not curve down emigration.
+The French Mandate and the formation of the modern Lebanon in 1925 did not slow down emigration.
 The demographic weakening continued all along the 20th century, especially during the Lebanese Civil war (1975–1990).
-Today around 20,000 people around the world are related to Kfarsghab by their origin, only 1,000 of them are living in the village.
+Today about 20,000 people around the world are related to Kfarsghab by their origin, only 1,000 of them are living in the village.

 Geography

 Kfarsghab is composed of two geographically separated settlements: Kfarsghab and Morh Kfarsghab respectively inhabited in summers and in winters.
 It is a typical organization of pastoral Mediterranean communities.
 For Kfarsghab, a total exodus of the population takes place twice a year in May and in October.
 All families without exception have a house in each village.
 The other well-known example in Lebanon is that of the neighboring town(s) of Ehden / Zgharta.
 In the recent years, the seasonal migration for Ehden / Zgharta is losing its importance with the necessities created by the development of the service sector in the coastal pole of Zgharta/Tripoli, increasing number of salaried employees and the growing financial difficulties of the households to maintain two dwellings.
 For Kfarsghab, the seasonal transhumance is still respected as agriculture remains the main activity.

 Kfarsghab, the summer village, is located on the road going from Ehden to Bsharri in the northern part of the Qadisha valley, overlooking the Qozhaya valley at an average altitude of 1380 meters.
 Kfarsghab is mentioned in documents as old as 1283 AD.

 Morh Kfarsghab, the winter village, is located on the north-western slope of the Joueit valley separating Miziara from Bnachii.
 On average, it sits at 280 meters above sea level.
 A written document mentioning Morh Kfarsghab is dated to October / November 1748 AD (Thu'l-Qa'dah 1161 Hijri).